 In addition to my work with animals, I enjoy photography, reading and spending time with my family.
 We currently share our home with our dogs, Delilah, Scorch and Basil and cats, Bubby, Dora and Ruby.

-Hello!
-I am Samantha and though I am only twenty-five years old, I have many years in the veterinary field and my career choice was inspired by the first dog I adopted, a Red Nose Pit Bull named Wilfred.
+I have many years in the veterinary field and my career choice was inspired by the first dog I adopted, a Red Nose Pit Bull named Wilfred.
 He completely changed my life and definitely for the better.

 Previous to my work with The Voorhees Veterinary Center I worked at an animal hospital specializing in exotic pets, a large animal practice and an animal clinic in an urban neighborhood of Philadelphia which caters specifically to cats so I have worked in a broad spectrum of the veterinary world.